Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 The course is designated for students from the biomedical engineering program.

-Dr. Yosi Shamay 21/01/2024 More Inforamtion
+Associate Prof. Yosi Shamay 21/01/2024 More Inforamtion

 System presentation, control system characteristics, stability, Pid controller.
 Non-linear system analysis: phase plane analysis, limit cycles.
 Linearization and local stability.
 Lyapunov theory.
 Adaptive control: Model-reference adaptive system, self tuning regulators.
 Chaos in biological systems.
 Applications: heart rate variability, stimulated muscle function, arrhythmogenic activity, control of blood pressure and drug delivery.